duglin/helloworld/README.md

 $ ./load 10 30 http://helloworld.default.kndemo.us-south.containers.appdomain.cloud
 ```

-Replace `kndemo...` with your cluster's domain name.
-What you should see
-is something like this:
+What you should see is something like this:
 ```
 01: 7vh75: Now is the time for all good...
 02: 7vh75: Now is the time for all good...